This week on ‘An Interview with WiseOceans’ we spoke with Hannah Williams from Love the Oceans

 Travelling alone is nowhere near as scary as you think it will be.
 You will make friends wherever you end up going, and sometimes spending time alone is very relaxing.
 Often you have to push yourself out of your comfort zone to progress in life.

 Knowing another language is hugely beneficial, especially when travelling around the globe.
 I never bothered to learn a second language and am now regretting it.
-I have just started learning Portuguese so hopefully will be able to communicate in Mozambique much easier!
+I have just started learning Portugese, so hope to be able to communicate in Mozambique much easier!

 Gain as much varied experience as you can, talk to people and make contacts.
 Who you know is often more important than what you know.